 4. Designing policies for health insurance companies

-If you choose this profession, you could work in resource development, administration or in public or private sectors.
-Although health services administrators frequently find employment in hospitals and medical centers, there are opportunities in nursing homes, retirement communities, and physician practices.
+If you choose a career path in health services administration, you could work in resource development, administration or in public or private sectors.
+Although health services administrators frequently find employment in hospitals and medical centers, there are opportunities in nursing homes, retirement communities and physician practices.

-The Bureau of Labor Statistics (BLS) lists other facilities where healthcare executives can find employment opportunities, some of which include:
+The U.S. Bureau of Labor Statistics (BLS) listed several other facilities where healthcare executives can find employment opportunities:1

 - Home health agencies